obinkytt/audacity-capstone/README.md

 ##### AWS ECS, AWS ECR, AWS ECR and AWS cloud9

 ## --------------------About my Application---------------------------
-### This file contains information about the wen application called webapp.
+#### This file contains information about the web application called webapp.
 The app is the webapp.py file.
-### The application is a Python Flask Application that used an HTML file to display a community website I developed in WordPress.
+#### The application is a Python Flask Application that used an HTML file to display a community website I developed in WordPress.
 I developed this site for a Ghana Community and the community has about 100,000 users.
 The will app named web app run and call the index.html file which is in the template directory.